dillona777/homelab/README.md

 **Security Foundations** — see below.

+## Scenarios

+Focused, self-contained labs — one concept each (goal, the config that mattered, what broke, takeaways).
+This is the main working section of the repo and grows as I work through new topics.
+See [`scenarios/`](scenarios/).

 ## Security Foundations

 Built while studying CCNP Security and kept as a documented foundation rather than the current focus: